Walkthrough: Creating a New Team Project

 In the Areas and Iterations dialog box, click the Iteration tab.

 The MSF for Agile Software development template includes three predefined iterations.
-For this procedure, you can delete those iterations, rename them instead of creating new ones, or just leave them unchanged.
+For this procedure, you can delete those iterations, rename them instead of creating new ones, or simply leave them unchanged.

 Click the Add a child node toolbar button.